LAION-AI/laion.ai/blog/giant-openclip.md

 To scale up the batch size to 160k, we used [gradient checkpointing](https://arxiv.org/abs/1604.06174v2) and 80GM VRAM A100s.
 For the unmasked tuning portion, we also used gradient accumulation (see our implementation for the contrastive objective [here](https://github.com/mlfoundations/open_clip/pull/267)).
 Finally, we used a 2x higher learning rate of 2e-3 compared to our experiments with batch size 80k.
 The combination of scaling up model, batch size, and learning rate resulted in training instability during the warmup phase.
 Accordingly, we increased warm-up to 13k steps, trained with layer scale, and used AdamW beta2 0.95.
 All runs used AMP bfloat16, after previously switching from float16 in prior experiments with L/14 and H/14.

 ## Training notes

-The ViT-G/14 model is trained with the contrastive infoNCE loss on text-image pairs.

 ### Phase 1: Patch dropout